MTtankkeo/web-reorderable/README.md

     </table>
 </div>

-Use web components to implement efficient and simple and flexible, soft reorderable list and grid.
+This package uses web components to implement efficient and simple and flexible, soft reorderable list and grid that is can be animation.

 ## Usage